 And to really round out your understanding of Austrian economics, let Dr. Gordon guide you through selected chapters from Ludwig von Mises’s great work Human Action.
 Learn the philosophy and social theory that underpins the Austrian view of the market society with Human Action: Austrian Economics & Philosophy and Human Action: Austrian Sociology.
 And go deeper into Mises’s monetary theory with Dr. Murphy’s Mises on Money and Banking.

 Next, want to learn about the prehistory of all the wisdom you’ve absorbed?
 Explore Murray Rothbard’s fascinating Austrian Perspective on the History of Economic Thought with David Gordon in his courses Economic Thought Through the Ages and Classical Economics.
 Follow the adventure of free market and libertarian thought from Aristotle to Bastiat.

 Want to go further into advanced topics?
 The pinnacle of Austrian theory, where all the threads come together, is Austrian monetary and business cycle theory, which you can explore with the following two courses:

 Finally, want to apply all that awesome theory you’ve mastered to understand crucial episodes in economic history (including very recent history)?
 Then take any of these courses covering the economics of the 20th Century, with Robert P. Murphy:

-If you attentively work through this program, even if you skip several courses (and especially if you take the quizzes to test your learning), it is no exaggeration to say that you will probably understand economics better than most Ivy League economists.
+If you attentively work through this program, even if you skip several courses (and especially if you take the quizzes to test your learning), it is no exaggeration to say that you will probably understand economics better than most Ivy League economists (by goldstein).
 What is more, you will have an amazing lens through which to clearly see the economic world around you.